On Sunday, April 27th, the Harper Auto Club hosted its Spring Semester Auto Show, and it went off without a hitch!

 This was the third car show so far hosted by Harper Auto Club, the first being Spring of 2024 and the second being Fall of 2025.

-“This has gotten to be our biggest turnout yet, and hopefully, next year we do this, we are going to have another bigger turnout because this year we finally brought a food truck in,” Ligda said.
+“This has gotten to be our biggest turnout yet, and hopefully, next year we do this, we are going to have another bigger turnout because this year we finally brought a food truck in,” Ligda suggested.

 “I couldn’t believe we filled out the entire parking lot.
 It’s nice to see the car community come together and have a nice get together,” Nevarez explained.
 “If I am invited again, I’ll definitely be coming back.”